nlescpm/PMP/README.md

 **Current version: 3.5**

-A project management protocol of the Netherlands eScience Center.
-This is a document providing guidelines, best practices, and standardized procedures for effective project execution of the eScience projects.
+This document is the official project management protocol for the Netherlands eScience Center.
+It describes all phases of a project and the procedures required to successfully complete them.

+The scope of this document is the execution of research projects awarded by the eScience Center through calls for proposals, though other types of projects are also briefly covered.
+This document gives a detailed description of all steps, both required and optional, that must or may be taken in the execution of projects, reflecting the so-called project life cycle.
+For each step, the document clarifies the responsibilities of the project team members (RSEs) and other eScience Center employees (e.g. Programme Managers, Finance, Directors Team) involved in the process.

 ## Table of Contents